 Save Discard Cancel

-If you select Yes, then any files you have loaded in the session are saved in the My Places folder.
-If you select No then the contents of the Temporary Places folder are deleted.
+If you select Save, then any files you have loaded in the session are saved in the My Places folder.
+If you select Discard, then the contents of the Temporary Places folder are deleted.

 If you are seeing duplicate markers then you will find that both the My Places and Temporary Places folders have copies of the same file.